*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 You should be able to find it under the name SACSA Aereopuerto Rafeal Nuñez or something along those lines.
 You should be able to connect to it pretty easily in both the international and domestic departures section.

 It can be a bit hit or miss in my experience when in the immigration line, and frankly isn’t super fast anywhere.
-I wouldn’t plan an important zoom call or something while waiting for my flight at the airport in Cartagena.

 Are there ATMS at the Cartagena airport?